stardot/beebem-windows/README.txt

    '@               :*
    End              Copy

-With logical mapping the key symbols are mapped directly (for a UK PC keyboard at least) so you get what you press.
-Note that logical mapping sometimes has to change the shift key state in order to work so it can do some unexpected things if you use it while playing a game that uses shift.
-Its probably better to use default mapping when playing games.

-If you do not use a UK keyboard then you may want to set up your own mapping.
-Use the 'user keyboard' mapping options in BeebEm to do this and remember to save it using the 'save preferences' option.

 The keypad +/- keys will change between the BeebEm fixed speeds.

 The keypad / and * keys will save and load a quickstate file.

+With a logical mapping the key symbols are mapped directly so you get what you press.
+Note that the logical mapping sometimes has to change the shift key state in order to work so it can do some unexpected things if you use it while playing a game that uses shift.
+Its probably better to use default mapping when playing games.

+Key mappings are kept in .kmap files stored in the My Documents\BeebEm area.
+BeebEm will read the Default.kmap and Logical.kmap files at start up.
+These files contain mappings for a UK PC keyboard and they can be replaced with alternative mapping files if you are not using a UK keyboard (for example, the USLogical.kmap file for a US keyboard).

+You can create your own mapping to map your PC keyboard to your emulated BBC one.
+Do this as follows:

+(1) If you are in full screen mode then switch back to Windowed mode.

+(2) Select menu item "Options -> Define User Key Mapping".
+A graphic
+    showing the BBC keyboard layout will appear within the BeebEm interface.

+(3) Use your mouse pointer to click once on the BBC key that you are
+    attempting to map to your PC keyboard. e.g. Click BBC key 8(

+(4) Decide which PC keys you want to map to the unshifted BBC key press and
+    which PC key you want to map to the shifted BBC key press.
+It could be the same PC key for both or it could be different keys. e.g. For unshifted BBC key 8( press you would select PC key 8* For shifted BBC key 8( press you would select PC key 9(

+(5) Now press the PC key you selected for the unshifted BBC key press.
+      e.g. Press PC key 8*

+(6) If the PC key you selected for the BBC shifted key press requires the PC
+    to be shifted then check the 'shift' box in the key dialog.
+Now press the PC key you selected for the shifted BBC key press (but do not press shift).
+      e.g. Check the 'shift' box and press PC key 9(

+(7) Repeat from step 3 for other keys you want to map.

+(8) Save your mapping using menu item "Options -> Save User Key Mapping".
+    You can write over the default user key mapping file (DefaultUser.kmap) or save a new file.

+(9) Select your mapping using menu item "Options -> User Defined Mapping".
+	You can also use the "Save Preferences" option to save the default user key mapping file that gets loaded when BeebEm starts up.

 Using Disc Images